15 famous mountains in the Alps

 Hochkönig in Austria (2,941 m)

-The Hochkönig (2,941 m) is located in the Berchtesgaden Alps and towers over all the peaks within a radius of about 35 km.
+The area around the Hochkönig (2,941 m) in the Berchtesgaden Alps is one of the most popular ski regions in Austria.
+The summit itself towers above all the mountains within a radius of just under 35 kilometres.

 Watzmann in Germany (2,713 m)